Manchester City's Fernandinho matches Drogba's Champions League record against Real Madrid | Goal.com

-Fernandinho’s appearance for Manchester City against Real Madrid in Wednesday’s Champions League semi-final second leg fixture meant that the ex-Brazil midfielder has matched Didier Drogba's record that stood for seven years.
+Fernandinho’s appearance for Manchester City against Real Madrid in Wednesday’s Champions League semi-final second leg fixture meant that the ex-Brazil midfielder has matched a Didier Drogba record that stood for seven years.

 The Ivorian, who enjoyed a trophy-laden career before retiring, achieved the feat on March 11, 2015 when Chelsea squared up against Paris Saint-Germain at Stamford Bridge.